feathr-ai/feathr/docs/quickstart_databricks.md

 # Authoring Feathr jobs in local environment and submit to remote Databricks cluster

-Not everyone wants to use databricks notebook as the main development environment, and the above part is more for quick start purpose.
-For a more serious development, we usually recommend using Visual Studio Code, where [it has native support for Python and Jupyter Notebooks](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) with many great features such as syntax highlight and IntelliSense.
+Although Databricks Notebooks are great tools, there are also large developer communities that prefer the usage of Visual Studio Code, where [it has native support for Python and Jupyter Notebooks](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) with many great features such as syntax highlight and IntelliSense.

 In [this notebook](./samples/databricks/databricks_quickstart_nyc_taxi_driver.ipynb), there are a few lines of code like this: